 Note: If this error prevents you from accessing the apps or settings normally, you might need to boot your computer into Safe Mode and then try the following solutions.
 What’s more, as this issue might lead to data loss, you’d better recover the lost data before you take action to fix it.

-Step 3: Click Virus & threat protection in Protection areas section of the right pane.
+3. Click Virus & threat protection in the Protection areas section of the right pane.

-Step 5: Then, choose Windows Defender Offline scan and click Scan now button.
+5. Then, choose Windows Defender Offline scan and click the Scan now

 perform Windows Defender Offline scan